 I should note at this stage I booked a wedding venue about a year before my wedding however 12 weeks before our wedding I had to change to another venue, as stressful as it was, it all worked out for the best in the end.

 I’m very excited that I have now set the date for my wedding, it is just 6 months from TODAY, on 8th Feb 2019!
 SCARY

 1. Start Early, Be Flexible With Your Rules

 First off, I recommend the first thing you do pretty soon after your engagement is get moving on selecting your venue and picking your date, as you will be surprised how long venues are booked up in advance.
 Ok, so maybe take a month or two to enjoy the engagement celebrations and lap up the buzz of it all but when the dust settles I really recommend you start your research on venues.

 Having a few rules/guidelines is good, but I found you have to be flexible to a degree.
-So when you start researching you may have already set a few simple rules in your head, I know I did. for example I had 3….
+So when you start researching you may have already set a few simple rules in your head, I know I did, I had 3….

-I found it was hard to tick all the boxes, so that’s where the flexibility comes in, but the earlier you start the search the more likely you will get what you really want.
+I found it was hard to tick all the boxes when picking a venue, so that’s where the flexibility needs to comes in, but the earlier you start the search the more likely you will get what you really want.
 What I also discovered is, its better to focus first on finding your perfect venue and then select a date from there, which I explore more below.

 2. Start with the Venue, Begin with Research, Have a Checklist

 Start with a basic checklist for yourself and keep a record for each venue.
 There is no right and wrong venue, but every couple like different things to suit their particular day – room capacity, location, driving distance, room layout, room style, any planned renovations, meal options, number of guest rooms, bar serving times, after party options and so forth.
 I found this fantastic checklist over on One Fab Day, its the ultimate Wedding Venue Checklist and is really worth having as a starting point.